 Example Calculation: Using the values from the examples in steps 2 and 3:

 Daily Carbohydrate Intake (in Calories) = TDEE – (Protein Intake + Fat Intake) = 2,475 Calories – (495 + 450) Calories = 1,530 Calories

 Convert the carbohydrate intake from Calories to grams by dividing by 4; carbohydrates provide 4 Calories per gram.

 Daily Carbohydrate Intake (in grams) = 1,530 Calories ÷ 4 Calories per gram = 382.5 grams

 Let a Machine Do the Math!

 Now, that was fun!
 But if you’re uninterested in manually performing the calculations above, you can consider using the Free Dieting Macronutrient Calorie Counter.
-This tool lets you use pre-defined ratios for or define your own.
+Both these tools are extremely helpful and let you use pre-defined ratios or define your own.